...

 There are a few things you can do to use your daily calorie turnover for weight loss:

-• Calculate your daily calorie needs.
+1. Calculate your daily calorie needs.
 The first step is to calculate your daily calorie needs.
-This will tell you how many calories you need to consume in order to maintain your weight.
+This will tell you how many calories you must consume to maintain weight.
 You can use a calorie calculator to do this.

-• Create a calorie deficit.
-In order to lose weight, you need to create a calorie deficit.
+2. Create a calorie deficit.
+To lose weight, you need to create a calorie deficit.
 This means that you need to consume fewer calories than you burn.
-You can do this by eating less food, and exercising more.
+You can do this by eating less food and exercising more.

 How to Calculate Daily Calorie Turnover for Weight Loss